-While deciding upon an investment the most important factors we have to decide upon are –
+While we compare Equity and Debt and decide upon an investment the most important factors we have to decide upon are –

 Our investments are exposed to risks such as-